-The Revd William Olhausen BA, MA, CPE, Barrister, BA, PhD Part-time Coordinator of CME Tel: 087 166 0356 Email:wolhausen@gmail.com
+The Revd William Olhausen (BA, MA, PhD) Part-Time Co-ordinator of CME

+Email: wolhausen@googlemail.com

 Called to the Bar (London) in 1993, William was ordained in the Oxford Diocese in 1998.
 He served as an assistant curate in Reading and then Cambridge before a first incumbency in the Diocese of Cork.
 Having served for three years as a school chaplain in the Diocese of Bath and Wells, he returned to Ireland in 2011 to serve as an incumbent in the diocese of Dublin.
 William earned a PhD in Hermeneutics from the University of Liverpool in 2007.
 He is a committee member of the Scripture and Hermeneutics Seminar and a trustee of the Kirby Laing Centre for Public Theology in Cambridge.
 He is married to Tanya and has three adult daughters.